shossain-21/Account-Management-System/README.md

 - User Roles: Admin, Accountant, Viewer — with custom access.
 - Chart of Accounts: Hierarchical parent-child account structure.
 - Voucher Entry: Journal, Payment, and Receipt voucher support.
-- Stored Procedure Only: No LINQ.
+- Stored Procedure Only: With ADO.Net and No LINQ.

 ## Primary Technologies Used